modsim/vizardous/README.md

 For developers
 --------------

 Developer documentation is not yet available.
 For some example workflows look into at [vizardous-examples repository](https://github.com/modsim/vizardous-examples).
+This repository also contains datasets that can be used for testing Vizardous.
+Furthermore, a [TrackMate](https://github.com/fiji/TrackMate) action that can export time-resolved, single-cell information to PhyloXML/MetaXML is available  [here](https://github.com/modsim/vizardous-trackmate-exporter).

 Contributing to Vizardous